-Deana Lawson has been the subject of numerous institutional solo exhibitions, including shows at Kunsthalle Basel, Switzerland (2020); Huis Marseille, Amsterdam (2019); The Underground Museum, Los Angeles (2018); Carnegie Museum of Art, Pittsburgh (2018); Contemporary Art Museum St. Louis (2017); and the Art Institute of Chicago (2015).
-Recent group exhibitions include Untitled, 2020, Punta della Dogana, Venice (2020); Emissaries for Things Abandoned by Gods, Estancia Femsa, Casa Luis Barragán, Mexico City (2019); Fragments of a Crucifixion, Museum of Contemporary Art Chicago (2019); Unexpected Encounters, Nelson-Atkins Museum of Art, Kansas City (2018); Whitney Biennial 2017, Whitney Museum of American Art, New York; and Black Cowboy, The Studio Museum in Harlem, New York (2016).
-Her work is in the permanent collections of the Solomon R. Guggenheim Museum, New York; Museum of Modern Art, New York; Museum of Contemporary Art Chicago; San Francisco Museum of Modern Art; and the Art Gallery of New South Wales, Sydney; among others.
-Lawson lives and works in Brooklyn, New York.
+Deana Lawson is the first artist working in photography to be awarded the prestigious Hugo Boss Prize by the Guggenheim Museum in New York, which is presenting a solo exhibition of her work at the museum through October 11, 2021.
+Lawson’s first museum survey will be presented at the ICA Boston in October 2021.
+Lawson has been the subject of numerous solo exhibitions at institutions including Kunsthalle Basel, Switzerland (2020); Huis Marseille, Amsterdam (2019); The Underground Museum, Los Angeles (2018); Carnegie Museum of Art, Pittsburgh (2018); Contemporary Art Museum St. Louis (2017); and the Art Institute of Chicago (2015).
+Recent group exhibitions include Grief and Grievance: Art and Mourning in America, New Museum, New York (2021); Fez escuro mas eu canto [Though It's Dark, Still I Sing], 34th Bienal de São Paulo, (2021); Whitney Biennial 2017, Whitney Museum of American Art, New York; and Black Cowboy, The Studio Museum in Harlem, New York (2016).
+Her work is in the permanent collections of the Museum of Modern Art, New York; Museum of Contemporary Art Chicago; San Francisco Museum of Modern Art; and Art Gallery of New South Wales, Sydney; among others.
+Lawson lives and works in Los Angeles.